MohamedYosri-59/Student-Database-mini-project/README.md

 # Student-Database-mini-project
-programming language used: C/
+<br>programming language used: C
-software used: code blocks/
+<br>software used: code blocks
-this project was done as a part of Embedded System Diploma hosted by AMIT
+<br>this project was done as a part of Embedded System Diploma hosted by AMIT